 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 When shopping for an Instant Pot, first determine the size you’ll need.
-If you’re cooking for one or two people, the 3-quart pot will probably suffice.
+If you’re cooking for one or two people, this 3-quart Instant Pot from Amazon will probably suffice.
 However, for larger crowds, you’ll need the 6 or 10-quart pot.

 I already had the Crock Pot Express multi-cooker that I’ve been using for about a year.
-Now that I also have the Instant Pot, I can’t tell much difference between the cooked foods.
+Now that I also have this 6-quart Instant Pot, I can’t tell much difference between the cooked foods.
 However, there is a difference between the two pots.

 The Crock-Pot version has a nonstick bowl, while the Instant Pot is made of stainless steel.
 Both the Instant Pot and the Crock Pot multi-cookers are easy to use and clean afterward.
 The Instant Pot tips below will work for both of them.